 Sudan: Vote on UNITAMS Mandate Renewal*

-Tomorrow (3 June) morning, the Security Council is expected to vote in person on a draft resolution extending the mandate of the UN Integrated Transition Assistance Mission in Sudan (UNITAMS) for one year, until 3 June 2022.
+This afternoon (2 June), following the briefing on the Democratic People’s Republic of Korea (DPRK), the Security Council is expected to vote on a draft resolution extending the mandate of the UN Integrated Transition Assistance Mission in Sudan (UNITAMS) for another six months, until 3 December.

 The short one-page draft text in blue is described by Council members as a technical rollover of the measures contained in resolution 2579 of 3 June 2021, and most recently renewed by resolution 2636 of 3 June 2022.
 (The term “technical rollover” is commonly used by diplomats to describe a concise resolution extending a peace operation’s mandate without altering its core mandate or tasks.
 It traditionally denotes an extension for a shorter period than is customary.)

 The UK, the penholder on Sudan, circulated an initial draft of the resolution to Council members on 19 May and convened one round of negotiations on the text on 23 May.
 On 24 May, the UK placed a revised draft text under silence procedure.
 The A3 members (Gabon, Ghana, and Mozambique) broke silence, followed by China and Russia, calling for a technical rollover of UNITAMS’ mandate.
 Subsequently, the penholder engaged bilaterally with several Council members, as well as with Sudan, and placed an amended draft under silence procedure on 30 May.
 The draft passed silence and was then put in blue on 31 May.